 - explain how they relate fields of science and theology, including areas of potential conflict, complementarity, and collaboration;

-This program requires 15 hours of coursework, which may come from a variety of courses in Biblical, Historical, Ministry, and Theological Studies, as listed in the catalog.
+This certificate requires 15 hours of coursework, which may come from a variety of courses in biblical, historical, ministry, and theological studies, as listed in the catalog.
 Students can take any number of courses in a semester.
 Not all courses are offered every year.
 The certificate can be completed in one to two years.